What is Preeclampsia?

 - Difficulty taking a deep breath

 If you experience any of these symptoms, be sure to contact your doctor right away.
-Preeclampsia in pregnancy can also cause symptoms after delivery, so be vigilant of any symptoms and keep in close contact with your doctor.
+Preeclampsia in pregnancy can also cause symptoms after delivery, so be vigilant of any symptoms and don’t be afraid to ask your doctor questions.
+While preeclampsia during pregnancy can be scary, your doctor is there to help support you.

 So, what does this mean for you?
 If you're currently pregnant and following your regular doctor's appointments, you can rest assured that the condition will be closely monitored, and you’ll be well taken care of.
 If you're thinking about becoming pregnant, being at a healthy weight before conceiving can help lower your risk.